dt-alliances/cas-quickstart/INTERACTIVE.md

 ## Step 6: Indicate the mytask-interactive is finished

-Since you setup an interactive webhook, you must send back a `mytask-interactive.finished` event to indicate the task is finished and pass back the unique trigger id.
+Since you setup an interactive webhook, you must send back a `mytask-interactive.finished` event to indicate the task is finished.
+This event must include unique `triggeredid` shown earlier.

 1. In the SSH terminal, run the `./trigger.sh` command again and pick option `2`